elastic/elasticsearch-ruby/elasticsearch-transport/README.md

     client.transport.logger.formatter = proc { |s, d, p, m| "#{s}: #{m}\n" }
     client.transport.logger.level = Logger::INFO

-You can use a custom {::Logger} instance:
+Or, you can use a custom {::Logger} instance:

     Elasticsearch::Client.new logger: Logger.new(STDERR)